 What would happen if you had to shut down your business for several days?
 Look at your or the building where you do business—inside and out—and assess the risks.
 If you do this early enough, you’ll have time to do structural upgrades—like impact resistant doors and windows—that can prevent possible future storm damage.
 I’ve identified four substantial upgrades or projects you may want to implement to guard against costly, wind, water, and ice damage.

 Make sure your electrician installs a transfer switch, which disengages the utility power when you connect the generator.
-See list below of some of the highly rated models according to a leading consumer products review magazine.
+See the list below of some of the highly rated models according to a leading consumer products review magazine.
 Check out the wattage calculator to determine the size of generator you may need.
 (Note: Below links are affiliate links, so purchasing any of the items helps support our mission and community here at Safeguarding Your Business.
 Thank you for your support!)